Roboy/SDFusionViaPoints/docs/index.rst

 Welcome to SDFusionViaPoints!
 ===========================================================

-This project provides an user interface for Autodesk Fusion 360, that ĺets users easily add and modify muscle via-points.
+This project provides an user interface for Autodesk Fusion 360, that lets users easily add and modify muscle via-points.
 The SDFusion exporter (links see below) is able to parse these via-points into SDFormat.
 This is used to simulate our tendon-driven robots.

 The user interface itself is a python addin, which needs to be loaded into Autdesk Fusion 360 and executed.